This post is published in Nature Research Communities. You can access it via the link.

 Yann LeCun’s post in 2018: Deep Learning est mort.
 Vive Differentiable Programming 2 |

 This concept of differentiable programming planted the seed for differentiable imaging3.
 If we could make neural networks differentiable, why not entire imaging systems?
-Why not propagate gradients through optical elements, through light propagation, through the entire image formation process?
+Why not propagate gradients through optical elements, through light propagation, through the entire image formation and reconstruction process?
 This vision drove my initial work on differentiable holography, though I didn’t yet fully grasp its implications.

 Only between 2020 and 2022, as I delved deeper into making holographic systems differentiable, did the role of uncertainties begin to reveal itself.
 Each attempt to create end-to-end differentiable systems forced me to confront the same uncertainties that had plagued my experimental work years earlier.
 But now, instead of seeing them as obstacles, I began to recognize them as fundamental features of reality.

 The revelation that transformed my perspective was both simple and profound: uncertainties are the essence of the universe.
-From quantum mechanics to thermodynamics, from biological systems to cosmic evolution, uncertainty isn’t a flaw in our measurements or models—it’s a fundamental property of reality itself.
+From quantum mechanics to thermodynamics, from biological systems to cosmic evolution, uncertainty isn’t a flaw in our measurements or models — it’s a fundamental property of reality itself.

 This understanding completely reframed my approach to computational imaging.
 Traditional methods treat uncertainties as noise to be minimized, errors to be corrected, or nuisances to be eliminated.
 But what if we’re fighting against the very nature of the universe?
 What if, instead of trying to eliminate uncertainty, we designed systems that expected it, embraced it, and even leveraged it?